Centre Court at the Wimbledon Championships Centre Court at the Wimbledon Championships

 Outdoor elegance

 The sleek Drake & Morgan bars across London will be showing every Wimbledon ace and serves during the tournament.
-Of the group's various venues, The Refinery at the Blue Fin Building in Southwark boasts one of the largest outdoor screens in the capital.
-You can accompany your viewing experience with The Refinery's limited-edition Wimbledon Platter and innovative summer cocktails.
+Of the group's various venues, The Refineries boast some of the best outdoor screens in the capital.
+You can accompany your viewing experience with a wide selection of beers, wines, and innovative summer spritzes and cocktails

 Islington Square